 POLICY: Encourage the development of shopping and dining opportunities without a need to use a vehicle.

-POLICY: Explore methods of transit connection between the downtown, highway business area, North Beach, South Beach, and residential areas east of the City on operation on the river as valued providers of services to boaters.
+POLICY: Explore methods of transit connection between the downtown, highway business area, North Beach, South Beach, and residential areas east of the City on CR388.